Blueprint Travelers

 Hard

 The Cerro Guanaco trail leads to a peak in the Tierra del Fuego National Park.
 It is the most challenging hike in the park and you have to tell the rangers at the ticket office that you want to do the hike.
 Reviews of the hike are excellent but people say to bring layers.
 Because of the elevation change, the temperature may vary greatly.
 However, on a clear day, the views from the summit are sure to be spectacular.
+Depending on the weather conditions this trail may end up being closed during your visit.

 A large body of water with mountains on all side - Tierra del Fuego National Park